YairPR/MySQL/upgrade_55_to_56.md

 `
 You Should check out the spiffy table from the documentation for the new default settings of MySQL 5.6
 Steps:
-First, make a copy of your mysql database--this contains your database user data/permission.
+#### First, make a copy of your mysql database--this contains your database user data/permission.
 More on this below.\
 `
 cp -a /var/lib/mysql/ /var/lib/mysql/mysql-01
 `

-execute backup mysqldump
+#### Execute backup mysqldump

 `
-mysqldump --lock-all-tables -u root -p --all-databases > bckallmysql55.sql `
+mysqldump --lock-all-tables -u root -p --all-databases > bckallmysql55.sql `\
+This message error during execution
--- Warning: Skipping the data of table mysql.event.
-Specify the --events option explicitly.
+#### -- Warning: Skipping the data of table mysql.event.
+Specify the --events option explicitly.\
-Try this workaround: --events --ignore-table=mysql.events This is not a bug.
+Try this workaround: --events --ignore-table=mysql.events\
+This is not a bug.
 Without the specified switch the event table is not being dumped.
 As this was confusing to users, a warning about it was added to alert users to fact and offer them the solution of performing the dump with the switch.

 `